 When you first give up meat, it might not be immediately clear how you’ll get enough protein in your diet.
 In fact, you might not even be sure which plants are good sources of protein and which aren’t.
+Don’t worry, we can show you how to get your protein if you don’t eat meat.
 From beans to seeds, have a look at our handy list to take all the worry out of sourcing tasty proteins:

 - Buckwheat is a filling seed which can easily stand in as an alternative to rice in any dish.
 It’s a good protein source and also contains magnesium, copper, and fibre.